boralg/shader-sense/README.md

 ### Dependencies

 You will need to install clang.
-You will also need to setup the environment variable `WASI_SYSROOT` as well targetting the wasi sysroot folder which you can find at [WASI SDK repo](https://github.com/WebAssembly/wasi-sdk) in releases so that cc-rs can build c++ correctly.
+You will also need to setup the environment variable `CC` as well targetting a clang executable that can handle WASI (default visual studio clang cannot).
+You can find one in [WASI SDK](https://github.com/WebAssembly/wasi-sdk) so that cc-rs can build c correctly.

 ### DirectX Shader Compiler issue